Close menu Resources for... William & Mary

 While at William & Mary, she lived in the French House and spent her Junior Year abroad in Montpellier, France.
 With a B.A. in French and Education, Sue began her career teaching French for 6 years on the secondary school level.
 During that time, Sue established the local chapter of the American Field Service (AFS), an international student exchange organization.
 While in high school, Sue spent a summer in Germany on AFS and she continues to volunteer with AFS.
 In addition, she has volunteered as a leader of a weekly English Conversation Group at the local library since 2015 and has welcomed attendees from more than 50 countries.

 Sue has served on the William & Mary Alumni Association Board, as well as the DC Chapter Board.
-The 30th Reunion Class Gift Committee she co-chaired in 1999 achieved what was an all-time high of 45% class participation.
-She continues to serve as a class ambassador, including for her 45th Reunion in 2024.
+The 30th Reunion Class Gift Committee she co-chaired in 1999 achieved what was then an all-time high of 45% class participation.

 She met her husband, Bob ’78, at William & Mary.
 Their daughter, Ali ’12, studied abroad in Prague on the William & Mary Summer Program.